 Mean score of companies in the Apparel Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Arc'teryx Equipment reported total carbon emissions of approximately 195,483,300 kg CO2e.
-This figure includes 1,867,300 kg CO2e from Scope 1 emissions, 6,434,000 kg CO2e from Scope 2 emissions (location-based), and a significant 187,182,000 kg CO2e from Scope 3 emissions.
-The previous year, 2023, saw total emissions of about 182,772,600 kg CO2e, with Scope 1 emissions at 1,468,900 kg CO2e, Scope 2 emissions at 4,234,400 kg CO2e, and Scope 3 emissions at 177,069,300 kg CO2e.
-Over the years, Arc'teryx has made strides in reducing its emissions intensity, achieving a reduction of about 28,900 kg CO2e per unit of revenue from 2022 to 2024.
-The company has set ambitious targets through the Science Based Targets initiative (SBTi), committing to reduce absolute Scope 1 and 2 greenhouse gas emissions by 65% by 2030 from a 2018 baseline.
-Additionally, it aims to reduce Scope 3 emissions by 65% per unit of value added by the same year.
-Arc'teryx's emissions data is cascaded from its parent company, Amer Sports, Inc., reflecting a commitment to sustainability within the corporate family.
-The company is also aligned with net-zero goals, reinforcing its dedication to addressing climate change within the textiles, apparel, footwear, and luxury goods sector.
+This includes 1,867,300 kg CO2e from Scope 1 emissions, 6,434,000 kg CO2e from Scope 2 (location-based), and a significant 187,182,000 kg CO2e from Scope 3 emissions.
+The previous year, 2023, saw total emissions of about 182,772,600 kg CO2e, with Scope 1 emissions at 1,468,900 kg CO2e, Scope 2 at 4,234,400 kg CO2e, and Scope 3 at 177,069,300 kg CO2e.
+Arc'teryx has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 65% by 2030 from a 2018 baseline.
+Additionally, the company targets a 65% reduction in Scope 3 emissions per unit of value added by the same year.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit warming to 1.5°C. The emissions data is cascaded from the parent company, Amer Sports, Inc., reflecting the broader corporate commitment to sustainability within the textiles, apparel, footwear, and luxury goods sector.

 Access structured emissions data, company-specific emission factors, and source documents